GLOBAL MARKETS-Global stocks tepid before U.S. jobs test; dollar stands tall

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Naomi Rovnick and Kevin Buckland; Editing by Bradley Perrett, Sam Holmes and Barbara Lewis)
+(Reporting by Naomi Rovnick and Kevin Buckland; Editing by Sam Holmes, Barbara Lewis and Chizu Nomiyama)

 ((Kevin.Buckland@thomsonreuters.com;))